truite-codeuse/aose-2025/R5/README.md

 In our multi-role architecture, **Role 5** handles the scenario matching process:

+- **Input:**\
+In order to function properly, **Role 5** relies on two key inputs that allow it to fetch relevant scenarios and understand the user’s needs:
-- **Input:**
+    - **Project Identifier (`project_id`):**\
-    - A project identifier (e.g., `"PRJ15875"`) used to retrieve project metadata from Ai-Raison.
+    A unique string that is used to query the Ai-Raison API.
+This API returns project metadata including all available scenarios (elements) and options.
+    *Example:* `"PRJ15875"`

+    - **User Input Phrases (`user_input`):**
+    A list of sentences that express the user's requirements or requests.
+    These inputs are typically provided as JSON in a POST request to the `/match` endpoint.
+A **Pydantic** model ensures that `project_id` is a string and `user_input` is a list of strings, offering basic validation.
-    - A list of user phrases (e.g., `["I'd like to have my computer repaired"]`).
+    *Example:* `["I'd like to have my computer repaired."]`

 - **Process:**
-    - The script constructs an API URL using the project ID and fetches metadata from the Ai-Raison API.
+    1. The script constructs an API URL using the project ID and fetches metadata from the Ai-Raison API.
-    - It extracts scenario labels from the metadata.
+    2. It extracts scenario labels from the metadata.
-    - It builds a detailed prompt combining the list of scenarios and the user phrases, instructing the LLM to return a JSON object with the matched scenarios.
+    3. It builds a detailed prompt combining the list of scenarios and the user phrases, instructing the LLM to return a JSON object with the matched scenarios.
-    - It calls the LLM API (running locally at `http://localhost:8000/generate`) to get a response.
+    4. It calls the LLM API (running locally at `http://localhost:8000/generate`) to get a response.
-    - The raw LLM output is preprocessed using regex to extract only the JSON block.
+    5. The raw LLM output is preprocessed using regex to extract only the JSON block.
-    - The extracted JSON is parsed and returned as a dictionary.
+    6. The extracted JSON is parsed and returned as a dictionary.

 - **Output:**\
 The final output is a JSON object that contains: